Friday – Entry and Free Practice sessions

 Christian Albrecht (GER) dominated the opening Legends of Le Mans race, leading every lap in the no. 008 Lola Aston Martin DBR1/2.
 He crossed the line 26.331 seconds ahead of Shaun Lynn (GBR) in the no. 4 Peugeot 908 HDI FAP, whose V12 diesel note provided a nostalgic contrast to the modern hybrid field.

 The LMP2 class victory went to François Perrodo (FRA), who finished third overall in the no. 83 Porsche RS Spyder, 42 seconds behind the leader.
 Evgeny Kireev (CYP) followed him in the LMP2 category with the no. 46 Oreca 05.
-In the LMGTE class, Franz Wunderlich (GER) took honors in the no. 25 Aston Martin Vantage AMR, finishing 12th overall.
+In the LMGTE class, Franz Wunderlich (GER) took honours in the no. 25 Aston Martin Vantage AMR, finishing 12th overall.